dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 I need to find a picture of this product because it's terrible and made me feel like I had cancer.
 Yes, it was way worse than Centrum.
 No offense if you tak Centrum.

-#### If you're nutritional product has a picture of Noah's Ark, you should start asking questions!
+#### If your nutritional product has a picture of Noah's Ark, you should start asking questions!

 Also, you don't need to take vitamins on a regular regimen!
 You don't to!
 In fact, some vitamins and minerals block the absorption for others -- because they compete over the same metabolic pathways.
 Therefore, you necessarily need to **switch it up.** Include a healthy level of change in your vitamin regiment.